bstefanescu/qutejs/web/doc/docs/components.md

 * **tagName** - the tag name to use for the component.
 This argument is **required** even for root components (that are never used by tag name in templates).
 * **definitionOrClass** - an object or a class defining the component.
 We will focus here on the definition objects.
 This argument is **optional**.
 If not specified the **tagName** argument is expected to be a template name and the ViewModel will wrap the template without defining any own data model.

+You can also pass a rendering function as the `definitionOrClass` argument.
+This is a a shortcut to the following object definition: `{render: renderingFunction}`.
+Anyway, it makes no much sense to create a `ViewModel` defining only a rendering method.
+If you need this it is better to register the rendering function as a template: `Qute.registerTemplate("tagName", renderingFunction)` which will create a **functional component** which is lighter than a **ViewModel component**.

 For more information on how to use classes check the **[Class Syntax](#/model/class)** section.

 ### ViewModel Tag Name